vr-voyage/degu-diffusion/README.md

 FP16 mode, reducing the amount of VRAM used.
 While this can reduce the amount of VRAM used by 1.5 ~ 2 times, remember that it's still GPU intensive and VRAM heavy.

+# Known bugs

+* The 'Job done' message is sent just before the last result, due to timing issues.